UBC-Geography/computing-resources/development-environments/jupyterhub-installing-packages.md

 note that the default environment does not only contain a set of packages that JupyterHub administrators thought would be frequently useful to users, it also contains packages that run the Jupyter user interface (JupyterLab) and the pre-installed Jupyter kernels.
-To avoid some of those issues, such as conflicts between package dependencies, you can use virtual environments, which help to isolate your computing environment from the default environment thus enabling you to more freely install, manage, and persist your packages.
+To avoid some common issues, such as conflicts between package dependencies, you can use virtual environments located within your home directory, which help to isolate your computing environment from the default environment thus enabling you to more freely install, manage, and persist your packages.

 The following instructions use Mamba as a drop in replacement for Conda and can be used for setting up either Python or R-based environments.